estjos/KICS/README.md

 This repository is the reproducible research artifact for the paper:

-**Kriging-informed coverage sampling: An Integer Program Approach to Optimizing Spatial Sampling**
+**Kriging-informed coverage sampling: An Integer Programming Approach to Optimizing Information Collection**

 It contains:
 - the **SK** surrogate (a maximal-coverage-style IP) solved with Gurobi